Kenneth K. Lee

-Kenneth Kiyul Lee (Korean: 이기열; born August 30, 1975) is a South Korean-born American lawyer and jurist who serves as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Kenneth Kiyul Lee (Korean: 이기열; born August 30, 1975) is a South Korean-born American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

 Early life and education

 Lee was born in 1975 in Seoul, South Korea.
 Lee's family immigrated to the United States when he was four years old, following the 1979 military coup in South Korea.
 Lee grew up in the Koreatown neighborhood of Los Angeles.
-His father operated a spray paint equipment repair shop, and his mother was a pharmacist and acupuncturist; neither spoke English, so they insisted that he understand the language and did not allow him to attend a Korean church.
+His father operated a spray paint equipment repair shop, and his mother was a pharmacist and acupuncturist.
+Neither of Lee’s parents spoke English, but they insisted that he understand the language and did not allow him to attend a Korean church for that reason.

 After high school, Lee studied government at Cornell University, where he wrote for the conservative and libertarian campus newspaper The Cornell Review.
-He graduated in 1997 with a Bachelor of Arts degree summa cum laude and membership in Phi Beta Kappa.
+He graduated in 1997 with a Bachelor of Arts degree summa cum laude and with membership in Phi Beta Kappa.
 Lee then attended Harvard Law School, graduating in 2000 with a Juris Doctor magna cum laude.